 This extension is required and marked as non-critical.
 It asserts the policy identifier.
+The policy qualifier field of this extension may be used to mark the published URL of the HiPKI RCA CPS as needed.

 b. cRLDistributionPoints

 This extension is required and marked as non-critical.
 It contains the HTTP URL of HiPKI RCA's CRL service.